-At the Lomond School launch on Tuesday March 21 at 7pm there will be a short reception, then Polly will be in conversation with Jenny Brown, a literary agent.
+At the Lomond School launch on Tuesday March 21 there was a short reception, then Polly was in conversation with Jenny Brown, a literary agent.

-She will read a little from ‘Larchfield’, then answer questions about the book.
+She read a little from ‘Larchfield’, then answered questions about the book.

 The synopsis of ‘Larchfield’, published by Quercus at £14.99, states that it is early summer when young poet Dora moves to Helensburgh and her hopes are first challenged.